-Ideally, Circuit Lab would be run as a series of stations where participants rotate to answer questions and complete a series of tasks.
+Ideally, Circuit Lab would be run with a work station for each team where participants take the test and perform the hands-on activities using the materials supplied at each work station.
+This allows the students to manage their own time and task separation as they desire.
 Given that the hands-on portion of the event can count anywhere from 25% to 50% of a team's final score, Event Supervisors are strongly encouraged to not use a single hands-on activity.
-Ideally there would be multiple small things for teams to complete over the course of the event either at each team's location or by rotating between stations with at least 5 minutes at each station.
+Ideally, there would be multiple small things for teams to complete at their work station.
+At turnover, each materials kit needs to be verified complete for the oncoming teams.

-If your space or materials are limited, consider having the teams all work on the written test at the same time and then call them up one at a time for your hands-on station to complete a series of tasks.
+If your space or materials are limited, consider having a series of stations where participants rotate to answer questions and complete a series of tasks or call them up one at a time for your hands-on station to complete a series of tasks.
 You will want at least one supervisor who is good at writing and grading tests and another supervisor who is good with hands-on activities.

-Additional guidance and resources for Event Supervisors may be found on the Event Pages for Division B and Division C at soinc.org.
+• Additional guidance and resources for Event Supervisors may be found on the Event Pages for Division B and Division C at soinc.org.